 When it comes to picky eating, every child exhibits different behaviors, preferences and responses.
 Even with these 3 feeding strategies for picky eaters, it’ll take some trial and error before you see real progress—so just remember that with enough consistency, it will get better!
 You’re already taking the right steps to a healthier, more varied diet for your children.

-If you have questions about how to overcome picky eating at any age, send our childhood nutrition experts a message at firstname.lastname@example.org!
+If you have questions about healthy meals for picky eaters, send our childhood nutrition experts a message at firstname.lastname@example.org!